fi-content2-games-platform/FIcontent.Gaming.Enabler.phenomobiledialogmanager/README.md

 Import to Unity

-Open the example scene:
+Open the example scene int the unity project:

-FIcontent.Gaming.Enabler.GameSynchronization/Assets/GameSynchronization/Takomat/TWISTBueBe/Scenes/Example.unity
+Assets/GameSynchronization/Takomat/TWISTBueBe/Scenes/Example.unity
 Hit play and enjoy!

+The code API is documented in the all teh epigen classes in the folder Assets/GameSynchronization/Takomat/epigene